scala/docs.scala-lang/_overviews/scala3-contribution/procedures-testing.md

 ```

 Often however it is not necessary to test everything if your changes are localised to one area,
-we will see in the following sections the different kinds of tests, and how
+you will see in the following sections the different kinds of tests, and how
 to run individual tests.

 ## Compilation Tests